Inclusionary Zoning

 Get Involved

 We want to hear your ideas on how Inclusionary Zoning should be implemented to meet the housing needs of current and future Markham residents.
+To get involved:

-• Participate in upcoming community engagement meetings.
+• Participate in upcoming engagement events.

-Page last updated: 18 Jun 2025, 04:23 PM
+Page last updated: 16 Dec 2025, 04:37 PM